biswajit150803/GoLocal/README.md

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open the browser and visit `http://localhost:3000` to access the website.
+2. Open the browser and visit `http://localhost:5173` to access the website.

 ## Contributing